Tamron SP – 15-30mm f2.8 Review

 Built Quality

-Build quality is excellent.
-Made of hard plastic, feels very solid, no rattling, focus ring and zoom ring all feel very tight.
-If I didn’t know, I would think it was a Canon L lens.
+The build quality is excellent.
+Made of hard plastic, it feels very solid, with no rattling.
+The focus ring and zoom ring all feel very tight.
+I would think it was a Canon L lens if I didn’t know.
 It feels like one, actually better.

-Something to watch out for, the lens slides within the barrel when zooming.
+Watch out for the lens slides within the barrel when zooming.
 This is a lens design I’m always afraid of.
-From my experience designs like this tend to cause the lens to suck in more dust, since zooming in and out creates a vacuum.
+From my experience, designs like this tend to cause the lens to suck in more dust since zooming in and out creates a vacuum.
 This happened on my Canon 16-35mm f2.8L II when shooting in the dusty desert.

 Size and Weight